7 Ways to Grow Your Freelance Business with Steady, Long-Term Clients

 Non-billable administrative work, like developing and negotiating contracts, also takes less time when you have long-term clients.
 Instead of having to do these tasks for many freelance jobs and many clients every year, you’ll do them for a few long-term clients and occasional other clients.
 Often, you can use an annual contract with long-term clients.

-Long-Term Clients: A Win-Win for Clients and Freelancers
+Steady, Long-Term Clients: A Win-Win for Clients and Freelancers

 Clients are looking for freelancers they can work with again and again.
 Having long-term relationships with competent, dependable freelancers makes things much easier for them.